Luxmusik/sandbox-virtualappliance/readme.md

 The /config service returns an empty response with status 200 if the configuration was successful or an error if it was not.
 The appliance will immediately restart itself on receipt of a valid configuration, please allow upto 120 seconds for all components to restart after the /config service has responded.

-5. Updating the appliance configuration
+3. Updating the Appliance Configuration
 ---------------------------------------

 The appliance configuration can be updated using the administration console or programmatically via the API.

 #### Update appliance configuration using administration console

 The appliance configuration can be updated by logging into the appliance administration console on port 1080.
-All settings except the default administrator user and the Organisation can be updated.
+All settings except the default administrator user and the organisation can be updated.
 Saving the configuration will once again restart the appliance with the updated configuration and you will be redirected to the Sandbox application page.

-#### Update appliance configuration via API
+#### Update appliance configuration using API

 Once configured, the administrative RESTful API on port 1080 is secured and you must acquire a session token to perform administrative actions.
 The session token must be provided as a Cookie header on subsequent requests to the API.